CTF-Citadel/challenges/documentation/shadow_gateway.md

 > [!NOTE]
 >
-> When brainstorming I got the idea of a relatively simple challenge focusing on `SQL-injection`.
+> When brainstorming I got the idea of a simple `Command-Injection`. <br/>
-> Instead of using simple MySQL I wanted to use a DB which has a slightly different SQL syntax.
+> Only command injection would be a bit little so I also wanted to add maybe some privilege escalation and also hash cracking.

 ## Challenge Development

+> [!NOTE]
+>
+> For a better user experience every CTF challenge needs some kind of storyline. <br/>
+> In this challenge I tried to build the storyline around some kind of hackergroup which obtained data.

 Starting off I created the system archtiecture with `docker-compose.yml`. <br/>
 ```yml